V. Lysov

 INTRODUCTION

-Among a significant part of society, there is a critical attitude towards same-sex activity, the degree of expression of which varies significantly: from supporting legal opposition to attempts to change the institution of marriage in order to include same-sex partnerships to cases of violence against individuals demonstrating belonging to the “LGBTKIAP +” community (Kohut 2013; Gray 2013) Within the framework of the “LGBTKIAP +” movement, such a critical attitude, regardless of the degree of its manifestation and reasons, is designated as the so-called.
-"Homophobia" (Adams 2007) According to the Oxford English Dictionary, the neologism “homophobia” comes from the words “homosexuality” and “phobia” (English Oxford Living Dictionaries).
+There is a critical attitude towards same-sex activity among a significant part of society, the degree of which varies considerably: from support for legal opposition to attempts to change the institution of marriage in order to include same-sex partnerships to cases of violence against individuals demonstrating their belonging to the “LGBT*KIAP+” community (Kohut 2013; Gray 2013).
+Within the framework of the “LGBT*KIAP+” movement, such a critical attitude, regardless of the degree of its manifestation and reasons, is designated as the so-called “homophobia” (Adams 2007) According to the Oxford English Dictionary, the neologism “homophobia” comes from the words “homosexuality” and “phobia” (English Oxford Living Dictionaries).
 The term "homophobia" is widely used in the media and popular culture: researcher Nungessor noted that:

 "Homophobia" has become an overarching political concept used to denote any non-positive attitude towards homosexual individuals ... "(Nungessor xnumx, p.
 162).

 «Homophobia ”is even used in the political rhetoric of modern interstate relations (EPR 2006).
-Thus, the use of the word “homophobia” to describe a critical attitude towards the values of the “LGBTQIAP +” movement is based on two important principles: (1) it creates an associative connection between ANY DISPOSITIVE attitude towards homosexuality with a phobic disorder, with psychopathology; (2) it imparts negative connotations and stigmatizes to individuals who advocate a point of view other than that of the LGBTQIAP + movement.
+Thus, the use of the word “homophobia” to describe a critical attitude towards the values of the “LGBT*KIAP+” movement is based on two important principles: (1) it creates an associative connection between ANY UNPOSITIVE attitude towards homosexuality and a phobic disorder, with psychopathology; (2) it gives a negative connotation and stigmatizes individuals who defend a point of view different from the views of the “LGBT*KIAP+” movement.

 As the doctor of legal sciences Igor Vladislavovich Ponkin and co-authors write in their work: